Dissolution (politics): Kosovo

 Kosovo, which unilaterally declared independence in 2008 from Serbia has been embroiled in a dispute over its status.
 Dissolution of Kosovo is a proposed solution in the context of partition along ethnic lines, separating Serb-dominated North Kosovo, and possibly some enclaves in the south, from the rest of the Albanian-dominated Kosovo and the idea of the unification of Albania and Kosovo.
 The latter idea has been brought into connection with the irredentist concept of Greater Albania.

 Syria

 With the outbreak of the Syrian Civil War, the territorial advance by the Islamic State of Iraq and the Levant, which has in turn led to renewed calls of various separatist claims due to issues with various sectarian divides, dissolution has been proposed as a solution.
-This has been especially true regarding the status of the Kurds in Syria who inhabit Syrian Kurdistan and Rojava However, so far federalisation of Syria seems a much more likely outcome with the establishment of the Autonomous Administration of North and East Syria.
+This has been especially true regarding the status of the Kurds in Syria who inhabit Syrian Kurdistan and Rojava However, so far federalization of Syria seems a much more likely outcome with the establishment of the Autonomous Administration of North and East Syria.
 Matters of an independent Kurdistan are further complicated by the Rojava conflict, Kurdish-Islamist conflict and the conflict with neighbouring Turkey.